Command and Destroy: Gameplay

 Command and Destroy follows a number of the genre's conventions established by a more famous real time strategy series, Command and Conquer.
 The game's plot follows an alien invasion of Earth.
 The player completes a series of missions to progress through the game's single player mode, and can choose to play as the humans or the invaders.
 The player uses soldiers to create a base and gather resources to create more troops.
 Each mission has specific main and secondary goals to achieve.

 The player can control units using the Nintendo DS stylus to either select larger groups of troops or to select individual soldiers.
 The game uses the stylus to place buildings and other control inputs.
-The Nintendo DS d-pad can be used to move the camera and the game's cursor, but it requires use of the stylus to control properly.
+The Nintendo DS d-pad can be used to move the camera and the game's cursor, but it requires the use of the stylus to control properly.
 Command and Destroy does not feature battery save, and requires a password system to continue progress.
 The game used the Nintendo DS wireless connectivity to allow for multiplayer games.